SeatGeek

-SeatGeek is a ticketing platform headquartered in New York City that enables users to buy and sell tickets tickets for live sports, concerts, and theater events through its website and mobile app.
+SeatGeek is a ticketing platform headquartered in New York City that enables users to buy and sell tickets for live sports, concerts, and theater events through its website and mobile app.
 Originally launched as an aggregator of listings on the secondary ticketing market, the company now operates as both a secondary marketplace and a primary ticketing provider for sports teams and live event venues, and has emerged as a competitor to Ticketmaster in selling tickets directly on behalf of teams.

 Its box office clients include several major professional sports teams such as the Dallas Cowboys, Arizona Cardinals, New Orleans Saints, Baltimore Ravens, Cleveland Cavaliers, New Orleans Pelicans, Florida Panthers and the majority of clubs across the English Premier League, including Liverpool F.C. and Manchester City F.C.
 The platform also handles all of ticketing, including concerts, for large venues like AT&T Stadium and Rocket Arena.
 Theater clients include Jujamcyn Theaters, which operates five of the 41 Broadway theatres in New York City, and Lloyd Webber Theatre Group in London.